ATM and Night Deposit SecurityATM Security

 - Prevent others from seeing you enter your PIN by using your body to shield their view.

-- If your ATM card is lost or stolen, promptly notify us.
+- If your ATM or Debit card is lost or stolen, promptly notify us.
 You should consult the other disclosures you have received about electronic fund transfers for additional information about what to do if your card is lost or stolen.

 - Look out for suspicious activity near the ATM facility, particularly after dark.
-At night, be sure the facility is well lighted.
+At night, be sure the facility is well lit.
 Consider having someone accompany you, especially after dark.
 If you observe any problem, go to another facility.